kirakirakira/hardware-circuitpython/Slides.md

 1. GPIOs (General Purpose Input/Output) - examples for this would be output to light an LED or reading a binary sensor input such as if a magnet passed over a hall effect sensor or not
 1. ADC (Analog to Digital Control) - example would be reading a thermistor for room temperature where the input is an analog count and you would translate that to a meaningful temperature
 1. DAC (Digital to Analog Control) - example would be video or audio converters that translate from digital to analog signals
-1. PWM (Pulse-width modulation) - example would be controlling a variable speed motor with a pulse-width signal with varying frequency and/or duty-cycle
+1. PWM (Pulse-width modulation) - example would be controlling a variable speed motor with a pulse-width signal, which is basically a square wave with varying frequency and/or duty-cycle
 1. Hardware timers to keep time or count operations or events
 1. Serial communication - UART, I2C, SPI - these are used to communication between two devices such as microcontroller to microcontroller or sensor to microcontroller
 1. Interrupts - an interrupt is a signal to the microcontroller that's emitted by hardware or software to indicate that an event has happened and needs immediate attention; example is pressing a key on a keyboard or clicking a mouse - this causes a hardware interrupt that will be serviced by the processor to read the key or mouse click and act accordingly